Design and Innovation

 Prerequisite: None

 The goal of this course is for students to master modern technologies to create powerful, innovative solutions to 21st-century problems.
 Students will study wearable electronics, 3D modeling and printing, laser cutting, sensors and data, and human-computer interaction.
 The course will initially comprise several small student-driven projects that build essential skills, culminating in a long-term project of the student’s choice.
-This project will not only be fun and inspiring, but it will also solve a real-world problem that has been identified through research.
+This project will not only be fun and inspiring but will also solve a real-world problem identified through research.
 As a studio class, students will work independently and share their progress with the class each week.
 Discussion on special topics in technology (diversity in technology, cognitive factors, accessibility, and student topics TBD) will occur every few weeks.

 • Innovation Technology Studio (Honors)